lam-2013/SWorD/README.md

 - by removing `user_id` from the accessible attributes
 - by validating the presence of `user_id`
+- by validating the presence and the length of `content`

 3) Link posts with users